Fiskie/unnamed-twig-intellij-plugin/README.md

 - [ ] Add the special `loop` object when in `for` context
 - [x] Auto-collapse Twig blocks as a folding option
 - [ ] String interpolation (`#{foo}, #{1 + 2}`)
+- [ ] Safe delete for parent templates
 - [ ] Additional formatting/code style configuration
     - [ ] Spacing around operators